Fire-rated cabinets for lithium-ion batteries explained - what you really need to know.

-Evidence has shown that the key to successful management of a lithium-ion battery fire is first suppressing or extinguishing the fire and then cooling the adjacent cells that make up the battery pack or module.
+Evidence has shown that the key to successfully managing a lithium-ion battery fire is first suppressing or extinguishing the fire and then cooling the adjacent cells that make up the battery pack or module.

-Tests by the American property insurer FM-Global and the German Insurance Association (GDV) have shown that the spread of lithium battery fires in high racks can be prevented by a targeted sprinkler system.
+Tests by the American property insurer FM-Global and the German Insurance Association (GDV) have shown that a targeted sprinkler system can prevent the spread of lithium battery fires in high racks.
 However, the findings from the tests are only valid for small lithium batteries packed in cardboard boxes.
-The sprinkling of large battery units is nevertheless advisable, as although the fire is not usually extinguished at the individual battery, the spread to neighboring batteries can be slowed, if not prevented.
+The sprinkling of large battery units is advisable, as although the fire is not usually extinguished at the individual battery, the spread to neighbouring batteries can be slowed if not prevented.

 The recommended maximum storage is 50 kWh per unit (e.g. one Euro pallet).
 This is equivalent to Hazard Level II.
 The sprinkler system must be designed by VdS CEA 4001.

-Powder extinguishing agents such as aerosols suppress the fire at the batteries.
-Especially with smaller storage volumes, such as safety cabinets or emergency containers, valuable time can be saved.
+Powder extinguishing agents such as aerosols suppress the fire in the batteries.
+S valuable time can be saved, especially with smaller storage volumes, such as safety cabinets or emergency containers.
 However, this does not bring about a cooling effect.

-Extinguishing granules, which are often used in transport boxes for faulty lithium batteries, work to thermally insulate the battery.
-The extinguishing or insulation effect is immediately active and functions completely autonomously.
-A prerequisite, however, is that the batteries are surrounded by a sufficient quantity of granules, which can greatly restrict handling.
+Extinguishing granules often used in transport boxes for faulty lithium batteries work to thermally insulate the battery.
+The extinguishing or insulation effect is immediately active and functions entirely autonomously.
+A prerequisite, however, is that the batteries are surrounded by a sufficient quantity of granules, which can significantly restrict handling.

-DENIOS tests all fire-rated products for 120-minute fire resistance to be able to guarantee the highest level of protection throughout Europe.
-The fire-rated stores are the first and so far only construction products of this kind with official ETA approval / CE marking by European Regulation (EU) No. 305/2011.
+DENIOS tests all fire-rated products for 120-minute fire resistance to guarantee Europe's highest level of protection.
+The fire-rated stores are the first and only construction products of this kind with official ETA approval / CE marking by European Regulation (EU) No. 305/2011.
 In addition, they have been successfully tested and classified as a complete system in a fire test by the French testing institute Efectos, a body designated by the EU.

 The DENIOS fire-rated storeoffers certified fire protection.
 By equipping the unit with air-conditioning technology for outdoor installation and monitoring electronics, additional precautions for preventive fire protection can be taken.
-With extinguishing technology specially designed for lithium batteries, optimum defensive fire protection is ensured.
+Optimized defensive fire protection is ensured with extinguishing technology specially designed for lithium batteries.

 Protective and preventive measures must take into account individual circumstances.
-The fire protection should be appropriate for the particular situation and use and specific hazard configuration.
+The fire protection should be appropriate for the particular situation, use, and specific hazard configuration.

-A risk assessment is required to determine the nature and extent of the fire challenges and the safety measures that should be put in place.
+A risk assessment is required to determine the nature and extent of the fire challenges and the safety measures that should be implemented.
 DENIOS recommends an on-site visit to get a clear picture of the site and operational requirements.